hanao2/Scalable_ML/training_single_gpu/README.md

 We will implement these techniques using both JAX and PyTorch (JAX for now).
 To implement our model we use `Flax` which is a neural network library and ecosystem for JAX (disclosure: I keep confusing flask with flax! :smile:).

-When tabulating (`model.tabulate`) or initiating the model (`model.init`), you should pass a random number generator for the parameters ('params'), otherwise we receive the following error message
+When tabulating (`model.tabulate`) or initiating the model (`model.init`), you should pass a random number generator for the parameters ('params'), otherwise you receive the following error message
 ```
 flax.errors.InvalidRngError: Dense_0 needs PRNG for "params" (https://flax.readthedocs.io/en/latest/api_reference/flax.errors.html#flax.errors.InvalidRngError)
 ```